 At the next anchor I realized that I was overheating in a big way.
 Seriously.
 The sun was blazing, and every shard of UV seemed to bounce up from the snow onto me.

 Justin caught up in a flash.
-“I need to get cool.
+I caught his attention and said, “I need to get cool.
 Should I do that at the Balcony?”

 “Balcony’s a good spot,” he agreed.
 “No good spot until then with all these rocks.”